-- Stemmed from the recommendation by Future of Work Task Force in 2019. - Washington State House Bill 2308 SOC codes implemented into quarterly tax reports. - Washington is among other states using SOC codes, including Alaska, Indiana, Louisiana and West Virginia.
+- Stemmed from the recommendation by Future of Work Task Force in 2019. - Washington State House Bill 2308 SOC codes implemented into quarterly tax reports. - In addition, Washington is following in the footsteps of other states, including Alaska, Indiana and Louisiana.